StPeteFrank/snowman/README.md

 ## Description

 This project was to build an app called Snowman based on the classic hangman game.
 It had to follow the similar rules as the original.
-Projected created using JavaScript, React, and utilizing JSON components.
+Project created using JavaScript, React, and utilizing JSON components.

 https://StPeteFrank-Snowman.surge.sh